AU-COBRA/ConCert/embedding/README.md

 * [examples/Demo.v](examples/Demo.v) contains a demonstration
-using our framework to write definitions using the deep embedding, convert them to Coq functions, compute with the interpreter and prove simple properties using the shallow embedding.
+using our framework to write definitions using the deep embedding, convert them to Rocq functions, compute with the interpreter and prove simple properties using the shallow embedding.

 * [examples/ExecFrameworkIntegration.v](../examples/crowdfunding/ExecFrameworkIntegration.v)